LucLabarriere/light-projects.nvim/README.md

 ### Presets

 Then define a bunch of presets in the presets dictionary.
-For example, in the example below, I define a preset called "lua" that I will use all my neovim config files (see the [Command types](#command-types) section for more infos on the `type` argument.
+For example, in the example below, I define a preset called "lua" that I will use for my neovim config files (see the [Command types](#command-types) section for more infos on the `type` argument.